-This Master’s programme is designed for those who wish to focus on the exciting interdisciplinary field of wind power project management.
-The study plan emphasizes applied knowledge through the frequent guest lectures provided by experts in different fields, by using the state of the art simulation and planning methods as well as excursions to windfarms and onto wind turbines.
+The Master Programme in Wind Power Project Management is designed for those who wish to focus on the exciting interdisciplinary field of wind power project management.
+The study plan emphasises applied knowledge through frequent guest lectures provided by experts in different fields, by using state of the art simulation and planning methods as well as excursions to wind farms and into wind turbines.

 The programme leads to a Master of Science (60 credits) with Wind Power Project Management as the main field of study.

-Teaching methods include lectures, seminars, group and project assignments, case studies, study visits, computational laboratories and individual work.
-The language of teaching, instructions and literature is English.
+Teaching methods in the Master Programme in Wind Power Project Management include lectures, seminars, group and project assignments, case studies, role playing, study visits, computational laboratories and individual work.
+The language of teaching, instruction and literature is English.
 Some teaching events have compulsory attendance.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-The main field of study must be engineering, science or social science.
+The main field of study must be within engineering, science or social science.

 Language requirements All applicants need to verify English language proficiency.
 This is normally attested by an internationally recognised test such as TOEFL or IELTS with the following minimum scores:

 IELTS: an overall mark of 6.5 and no section below 5.5

 TOEFL: Paper-based: Score of 4.5 (scale 1–6) in written test and a total score of 575.
 Internet-based: Score of 20 (scale 0–30) in written test and a total score of 90

 a total appraisal of quantity and quality of previous university studies; and